DiegoReiriz/DiegoReiriz.github.io/_posts/2018-06-09-runningflinkgclusterwithzeppelin.md

 ## Testing

-With all changes made, now you should be able the code inside your Flink interpreter on top of your Flink cluster.
-To check if everything is working, you can run the following piece of code:
+With all changes made, now you should be able to run the following piece of code inside your Flink interpreter on top of your Flink cluster.

 ```